Welcome, LA GATOR Families

 - $5,243 for all other eligible students

-LSP Students who stay at their current school will continue receiving their 2024–2025 LSP award amount until they finish the school’s final grade or leave the school.
+Louisiana Scholarship Program students who stay at their current school will continue receiving their 2024–2025 LSP award amount until they finish the school’s final grade or leave the school.

 Special Education Funding Tiers